kyma-project/busola/examples/resources/README.md

 ## Overview

-The `resources` example showcases the Busola's extensibility feature with k8s resources.
+The `resources` example showcases the Busola's extensibility feature with the Kubernetes resources.

 The `configuration` directory consists of Config Maps that store the information about the extensibility configuration for specific resources.